Tala Mi Thiri: Pegu years

-At Pegu, the princess, still only in her early twenties, soon found a suitor in Smim Maru.
+At Pegu, the princess, still only in her early twenties, soon found a suitor in Smin Maru.
 Though not of royal lineage, Maru was a wealthy son of a court minister, and offered 5 viss (8.16 kg) of gold in dowry.
 The king had fond memories of Maru's father, who had died in action in his service, and gave his permission.
 A 7-day lavish wedding between Maru and the princess followed.

 Her second marriage did not turn out right either.
 According to the Razadarit Ayedawbon, Maru was just trying to get close to power.
 By the mid 1370s, the power increasingly belonged to the king's elder sister Maha Dewi.
 The king's health had been deteriorating, and he had begun giving day-to-day duties to his sister, one person he trusted.
 The chronicle reports that Maru began an affair with the much older Maha Dewi about three years into the marriage.
 Powerful court factions opposed to Maha Dewi made sure that the affair became public.

 At any rate, Thiri remained married to Maru till the end.
 In 1383, her 15-year-old half-brother Binnya Nwe raised a small rebellion out of Dagon with help from opposing factions of the court.
 Maru tried to put down the rebellion but was driven back in November 1383.
 After Binnya U's death on 2 January 1384, Maru tried to rally the court to back him.
 When it became clear that the court would back Nwe instead, Maru and Thiri tried to flee to Martaban.

 But they did not get far and were arrested.
 On 5 January 1384, on the day of the coronation, the couple were tied to a pole at the royal elephant stables for all to see.
 The Razadarit Ayedawbon states that Maha Dewi collapsed when she saw Maru and Thiri tied to the pole.
 Nwe before starting the coronation ordered Maru executed.
 Thiri apparently escaped the execution.
 The chronicle does not say that the new king, about to take the title Razadarit, ordered the execution of his half-sister Thiri.